Create a

 Key applications of an HR data-driven culture

 Finding a starting point is relatively easy, as the most common applications/use cases involve HR processes.
 Those are largely driven by the availability and broad use of automated systems that generate reporting.
 A Deloitte report indicates that recruiting remains the number one area of focus, followed by performance measurement, compensation, workforce planning, and retention.
-After that, specialized systems such as learning management (LMS) provide information on course utilization rates and completions, and employee engagement survey applications assess employee satisfaction, alignment with corporate values, etc. Meanwhile, many HR Information Systems generate insights into workforce composition (e.g., demographics, diversity, compensation levels, benefits selections, tenure, education attainment, etc.) and deployment (function, department, location, management, etc.).
+After that, specialized systems such as learning management (LMS) provide information on course utilization rates and completions, and employee engagement survey applications assess employee satisfaction, alignment with corporate values, and so on.
+Meanwhile, many HR Information Systems generate insights into workforce composition (e.g., demographics, diversity, compensation levels, benefits selections, tenure, education attainment, among others) and deployment (function, department, location, and management).

 In more advanced organizations, analytics are being applied to a much wider range of business challenges, including key employee segment mobility and retention, the impact of people (and/or targeted programs) on sales, revenues, productivity, profitability, etc. Such use cases have been found to be much more influential in the development and expansion of a data-driven HR culture by virtue of their alignment with business objectives.
 This includes the requirement to integrate HR, organizational, and external data to develop the most strategically meaningful insights.